videohead/custom-simple-rss/readme.txt

 2015-08-14 16:23 minor bug fix - set defaults on first activate

 2015-09-10 11:23 apllied the 'the_content' filter on content encoded to extract shortcodes

+2015-09-10 18:33 removing trash from contet encoded and returning clean html